 Basketball is the second most popular sport in Spain after football.
 The top Spanish basketball league is considered the best in Europe and multiple teams from the league play in the Euroleague against the best teams from the other countries.
 Both Real Madrid and Barcelona have a basketball team.
 Spain has also been successfully internationally, they are ranked second best at basketball in the world.
 Additionally, they have won three Olympic silver medals and one bronze as well as winning the EuroBasket cup, Europe’s biggest basketball cup, three times over.
 Spain’s most successful player Pau Gasol has played in the NBA in the US, winning the NBA twice with the LA Lakers.

 Handball is another big sport in Spain, the national team have won two world championships and are the current reigning champions of Europe.
 Handball is a sport in which a team of seven competes against another team of seven in order to throw the ball into the goal of the other team.
 Players generally use their hands when passing the ball.
 Each game takes about one hour to complete.
 In Spain, the league is divided into different divisions.
 Their is also an international handball association, in which European countries with handball teams play against each other.

 I hope that this guide to the most popular sports in Spain has helped you to prepare for the sports to expect when you arrive in Madrid.
 Start practicing your skills now, and don’t forget to join our Sports Club Facebook Group or Sports WhatsApp Groups!
+Don’t like any of the sports listed here?
+Check out our articles about Running in Madrid and Swimming in Madrid!
 If you have any other Madrid related questions, then don’t hesitate to contact us here at Citylife.